marwinlopezjrxD/html_css/README.md

 ---
 11/10/25
-- add links to a website that is free to use and is open source on Links Practice(done - 11/09/25
+- add links to a website that is free to use and is open source on Links Practice(done - 11/09/25)
 ---
+---

+---

+---
+11/10/25
+- add initial files for Activity #1 to #3
 ---

 Activity #1(11/11/25 -- 11/13/25)
 Andromeda
 - Add a design that mainly focuses on Galaxy.
 Add planets, stars, comets, meteorite, and such.